openforge/stencil-openforge.io-deprecated/README.md

 If a developer went through providing all the information during a `npm run cz` only to find that there were issues with their commit.
 They may fix them and instruct commitizen to try the commit again with `npm run cz -- --retry`

+## Sitemap
+This project uses [sitemap-static](https://github.com/tmcw/sitemap-static) to generate a sitemap based on the prerendered site.
+This is needed because the content and routes associated with blog posts will change frequently.
+This is acheived with the `scripts/build-sitemap.js` script, which runs after each build.

 ## Deployment

 ```